Fly with us

 - Extenuating circumstances can be exempted from this if approved by the Director of Operations or Out of Nairobi Program Manager.

-AIM AIR flights must be paid for in advance for users who do not have an account or get approval from the Director of Operations or Program Manager to pay at the conclusion of the flight.
+AIM AIR flights must be paid for in advance for ministry partners who do not have an account or get approval from the Director of Operations or Program Manager to pay at the conclusion of the flight.
 This policy applies to both charters and joiners of existing flights.

 Advance payment for a flight needs to be made using one of the following methods: